Kasper Dolberg

 Kasper Dolberg Rasmussen (/da/; born 6 October 1997) is a Danish professional footballer who plays as a striker for Eredivisie club Ajax and the Denmark national team.

-Dolberg made his senior debut at Silkeborg IF in May 2015.
-He joined Ajax in July 2015 and made his debut for the club in July 2016.
+Dolberg made his senior debut for Silkeborg in May 2015.
+He joined Ajax in July 2015 and debuted for the club in July 2016.
 He represented Denmark at under-16, under-17, under-19 and under-21 level before making his senior international debut in November 2016.

 In May 2020, Dolberg was voted as player of the year by the fans of his club Nice.
 While at Ajax, he was named Dutch Football Talent of the year after his first season in the Eredivisie in 2017.

 Club career

-Silkeborg IF
+Silkeborg

-On 17 May 2015, he made his senior debut for Silkeborg IF in a Danish Superliga game against Brøndby IF, replacing Adeola Lanre Runsewe after 63 minutes in a 0-2 loss.
+On 17 May 2015, he made his senior debut for Silkeborg in a Danish Superliga game against Brøndby, replacing Adeola Lanre Runsewe after 63 minutes in a 0–2 loss.

 Ajax

 Dolberg with Ajax teammates (including Matthijs de Ligt and Donny van de Beek) in 2016.

-On 5 January 2015, Ajax announced that 17-year-old Dolberg would join from Silkeborg IF in the summer, signing a three-year contract valid from summer 2015 until summer 2018.
-He had been spotted by Danish scout John Steen Olsen, the same scout who discovered players such as Zlatan Ibrahimović, Viktor Fischer, and Christian Eriksen for the Dutch capital club.
+On 5 January 2015, Ajax announced that 17-year-old Dolberg would join from Silkeborg in the summer, signing a three-year contract valid from summer 2015 until summer 2018.
+He had been spotted by Danish scout John Steen Olsen, the same scout who discovered players such as Zlatan Ibrahimović, Viktor Fischer, and Christian Eriksen for the Dutch club.

 On 13 May 2016, Dolberg agreed to have his contract extended until 2021.
 On 26 July 2016, Dolberg scored his first goal in European competition on his competitive debut for Ajax, in a 1–1 Champions League qualification match against PAOK.
 He made his Eredivisie debut for the club on 7 August 2016 in a match against Sparta Rotterdam, coming on as a substitute for Mateo Cassierra.
 The following week he was in the starting line-up for the league match against Roda JC and he scored both of Ajax's goals in the 2–2 draw, his first goals in the Eredivisie.

 On 29 September 2016, Dolberg scored the only goal in a 1–0 victory over Standard Liège in a Europa League match.
 He scored another goal in his first Klassieker against Ajax's great rival Feyenoord on 23 October 2016, securing a 1–1 draw away in Rotterdam.
 On 20 November 2016, he scored a first-half hat-trick in an Eredivisie match against NEC.
 This made him the youngest non-Dutch player ever to score a hattrick for Ajax.

-On 9 March 2017, Dolberg scored the equalizer in what ended in a 2–1 loss to F.C.
-Copenhagen in the round of 16 of the 2016–17 UEFA Europa League campaign, thus ending a club record eight-month period in which Copenhagen had not conceded any goals at their home ground at Parken Stadium since 20 August 2016.
+On 9 March 2017, Dolberg scored the equalizer in what ended in a 2–1 loss to Copenhagen in the round of 16 of the 2016–17 UEFA Europa League campaign, thus ending a club record eight-month period in which Copenhagen had not conceded any goals at their home ground at the Parken Stadium since 20 August 2016.